 Nursing, B.S.

 SLU's undergraduate nursing students can begin their nursing curriculum during their very first semester on campus with NURS 1400 Introduction to Nursing.
-Later, you’ll learn to respond to the most common events nurses encounter, including chest pains, congestive heart failure, dehydration, confusion and asthma, in our innovative simulation lab.
+Later, you’ll learn to respond to the most common events nurses encounter, including chest pain, congestive heart failure, dehydration, confusion and asthma, in our innovative simulation lab.
 You’ll begin these practice lab experiences in the fall semester of your sophomore year and begin clinical experiences in the spring.
 You’ll also complete clinical experiences across all major nursing specialties throughout the program.

 Curriculum Overview